ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I looked at the codebase and realized I ran the `git blame` command way more often than the `git commit` command -- the latter is only important when they give you work to commit to after all.
 The former is perhaps poorly named but, I had to face facts.

-Weber-Aufderhar was a poorly run and poorly managed company.
+Runolfsdottir Group was a poorly run and poorly managed company.
 The funding they received and the resumes of their founders made them even more of an embarrasment.

 This of course led to the situation I was in, but my situation wasn't the only thing emblemic of this company that said I'd be better off elsewhere.